 You hope that as the city grows and expands the value of the land will increase.
 As that area of the city’s real estate market develops you want to sell the land to a buyer for more than you paid for it.

 In this case, while you own the land its value increases.
 Since it is undeveloped it provides no income.

 There are many examples of assets that can appreciate.
-Ownership in a rapidly growing business, precious metals, commodities, and collectible items are just a few.
+Ownership in a rapidly growing business, commodities, precious metals, jewels, and collectible items are just a few.

 2. Buy Assets That Produce Income

 Income producing assets are things that will pay you a regular cash stream for as long as you own the item.
 The cash stream is also referred to as passive income.

 Once you buy the asset, there’s nothing more required to collect your income stream.
 Sometimes this is referred to as making money while you sleep.